You may be eligible for VA benefits if you are:

-You may receive Veteran Readiness and Employment (VR&E) - (Formerly known as Vocational Rehabilitation and Employment) - services to help with job training, employment accommodations, resume development, and job seeking skills coaching.
+You may receive VR&E services to help with job training, employment accommodations, resume development, and job seeking skills coaching.
 Other services may be provided to assist Veterans and Servicemembers in starting their own businesses or independent living services for those who are severely disabled and unable to work in traditional employment.
 To learn more about the VR&E program, review the VR&E Process page.

 VA pays benefits to eligible veterans, reservists, and active-duty service members while they are in an approved education or training program.